 The topic briefly and concisely

-First clarify the legal basis by applying for a certificate of inheritance and correcting the land register.
+First clarify the legal foundations by applying for a certificate of inheritance and correcting the land register.

 Determine the market value of the property professionally, as this forms the basis for the sale price and inheritance tax.

-Check the 10-year period to avoid speculation tax and take advantage of the exemptions for private use.
+Check the 10-year period to avoid speculative tax and use the exemptions for owner-occupancy.

-Are you facing the task of selling an inherited property and feeling overwhelmed by the process?
-You're not alone.
-Every year, properties worth over 100 billion euros are inherited in Germany, and many heirs face the same challenges: unclear legal situations, complex tax issues, and the emotional burden.
+Are you facing the task of selling an inherited property and feel overwhelmed by the process?
+You are not alone.
+Every year, properties worth over 100 billion euros are inherited in Germany, and many heirs face the same challenges: unclear legal situations, complex tax issues, and emotional strain.
 This guide provides you with a clear, step-by-step approach.
-It transforms uncertainty into a structured strategy, enabling you to make informed decisions and fully realise the value of the inheritance.
+It turns uncertainty into a structured strategy, enabling you to make informed decisions and fully realise the value of the inheritance.

-Step 1: Establishing Legal Foundations – Certificate of Inheritance and Land Register
+Step 1: Establish legal foundations – Certificate of inheritance and land register

-The first step after accepting the inheritance is clarifying ownership, which can take an average of 4 to 8 weeks.
-Apply to the competent probate court for a certificate of inheritance that identifies you as the rightful heir.
+The first step after accepting the inheritance is to clarify the ownership details, which can take on average 4 to 8 weeks.
+Apply for a certificate of inheritance at the relevant probate court, which identifies you as the legitimate heir.
 This document is essential for the further process.
-Without a certificate of inheritance or a notarised will, a sale is not legally possible.
+Without a certificate of inheritance or notarial will, a sale is legally not possible.

-Subsequently, the land register must be corrected.
-Within two years after the inheritance, this re-registration is usually free of charge.
+Afterwards, the land register must be corrected.
+Within two years after the inheritance, this transfer is usually free of charge.
 If you miss this deadline, fees of several hundred euros may apply.
-A correct land register entry creates the necessary legal security for the sale and is a prerequisite for any notary.
-In this process, also clarify whether there are encumbrances such as mortgages or third-party rights of way.
-This phase lays the foundation for all subsequent steps.
+A correct land register entry provides the necessary legal certainty for the sale and is a prerequisite for any notary.
+In this process, also clarify whether there are encumbrances such as mortgages or easements by third parties.
+This phase lays the foundation for all further steps.

 Step 2: Reach an agreement within the community of heirs

-If the inheritance consists of multiple people, they automatically form a community of heirs.
-All decisions must be made unanimously, which can slow down the process by up to 60%.
+If the inheritance consists of several people, they automatically form a community of heirs.
+All decisions must be made unanimously here, which can slow down the process by up to 60 %.
 Disagreement is the most common reason for delays and loss of value.
-One option to simplify is to grant a notarized power of attorney to one co-heir, who can then act alone.
+One option to simplify is to issue a notarized power of attorney to a co-heir, who can then act alone.

-If the heirs cannot agree, the last resort is a partition auction.
-In this compulsory sale, the proceeds are often 15% to 30% below the open market value.
+If the heirs cannot agree, partition auction looms as a last resort.
+In this forced sale, the proceeds often lie 15% to 30% below the free market value.
 Therefore, clear, open communication is crucial.
-Clarify the goals of all co-heirs early on: Who wants to sell, who might want to move in themselves, or rent out?
-Reaching an agreement early secures family harmony and financial success.
-Find more on this topic in our guide Selling a House from a Community of Heirs.
+Clarify the goals of all co-heirs at an early stage: Who wants to sell, who might want to move in themselves or rent out?
+Reaching an early agreement ensures family harmony and financial success.
+You can find more on this topic in our guide House Sale from Heir Community.

 Step 3: Gather all necessary sales documents

 A complete set of documents accelerates the sales process by several weeks and instils confidence in potential buyers.
-Careful preparation prevents follow-up questions and delays in the buyer's bank's financing review.
-Ensure that you have all documents readily available.
+Careful preparation prevents queries and delays during the financing approval process by the buyer's bank.
+Ensure that you have all the documents ready at hand.

 Here is a list of the 8 most important documents:

-• Current land register excerpt: Not older than 3 months.
+Current land register extract: No older than 3 months.

-• Valid energy performance certificate: Legally required; fines up to 15,000 euros may be imposed if missing.
+Valid energy certificate: Legally required, fines of up to 15,000 euros may apply if missing.

-• Living space calculation: Detailed breakdown of areas.
+Living space calculation: Detailed breakdown of the areas.

-• Proof of modernisation: Invoices from the past 10-15 years.
+Proof of modernisations: Invoices from the last 10-15 years.

-Obtaining missing documents from the authorities can take 2 to 6 weeks, so be sure to schedule this time.
-With complete documents, you are optimally prepared for the next phase: the property valuation.
+Obtaining missing documents from the authorities can take 2 to 6 weeks, so be sure to plan this time accordingly.
+With complete documentation, you are optimally prepared for the next phase: the property valuation.

 Step 4: Determine the realistic market value of the property

-Determining a market-oriented price is the crucial leverage for a successful sale.
-A price that is too high deters 9 out of 10 potential buyers, while a price that is too low can quickly lead to a loss of over 10% of possible proceeds.
-The market value is also the calculation basis for the inheritance tax.
+Setting an appropriate market price is the key lever for a successful sale.
+An excessively high price deters 9 out of 10 prospective buyers, while a too low price quickly leads to a loss of over 10% of potential proceeds.
+The market value is also the basis for calculating inheritance tax.
 A professional valuation is therefore not an option, but a necessity.

-A short appraisal can cost up to 500 euros, while a comprehensive, court-proof appraisal often amounts to 1.5% of the property value – that is 6,000 euros for a value of 400,000 euros.
-A data-driven analysis is often the faster and more cost-effective method here.
+A short appraisal can cost up to 500 Euros, whereas a comprehensive, court-proof appraisal often accounts for 1.5% of the property's value – that is, 6,000 Euros for a value of 400,000 Euros.
+A data-driven analysis is often the quicker and more cost-effective route here.
 Unsure what your inherited house is really worth?
 Use the free Auctoa ImmoGPT chat to get an initial AI-supported assessment in just 2 minutes.
 This objective analysis forms the perfect basis for your sales strategy.

 Step 5: Check tax obligations and deadlines

-Speculative tax is due on the sales profit if less than 10 years have passed between the original purchase by the deceased and the sale.
+The speculative tax applies to the profit from the sale if less than 10 years have passed between the original purchase by the deceased and the sale.
 However, this tax can be avoided.
-The most significant exception is personal use: if the deceased lived in the property in the year of sale and the two preceding years, the tax no longer applies.
-You can also take advantage of this rule as an heir.
-A short period of just 14 months can be sufficient to cover three calendar years (e.g., moving in December 2023, selling in January 2025).
+The most important exception is personal use: If the deceased occupied the property in the year of sale and the two preceding years, the tax is waived.
+As an heir, you can also take advantage of this rule.
+A short period of just 14 months may be sufficient to cover three calendar years (e.g., move-in in December 2023, sale in January 2025).
 Check the applicable speculation deadlines carefully to avoid an unnecessary tax burden of up to 42% of the profit.

 Step 6: Define the right sales strategy